BlogLinux & scripting

 the fix is a file context, not setenforce 0

 Read it left to right: the subject nginx (httpd_t) was denied read on a file labelled user_home_t.
-SELinux isn't confused — a web server has no business reading a file typed as someone's home directory.
+SELinux is not confused — a web server has no business reading a file typed as someone's home directory.
 The label is wrong, so fix the label.

 Fix the label, not the enforcement

 Set the correct context so it persists across a relabel — chcon alone is temporary and gets wiped by the next restorecon.
 Use semanage fcontext to record the rule, then restorecon to apply it.
-When the app genuinely needs a capability, a boolean is the sanctioned switch.
+When the app genuinely needs a capability the default policy blocks, a boolean is the sanctioned switch — not a custom module you cannot explain six months later.

 fix.sh